-As with the preceding item regarding supplementation, forbidding contention questions in Rule 30(b)(6) depositions would unfairly impose a discovery restriction on individual litigants, but not organizational parties.
+As with the preceding item regarding supplementation, forbidding contention questions in Rule 30(b)(6) depositions would unfairly allow organizational parties to avoid answering contention questions while requiring individual parties to respond to them.
 While the Subcommittee is correct that parties have much more time to respond to contention interrogatories, corporate defendants often ask plaintiffs numerous contention questions during their deposition (e.g., "What support do you have for your claim that you suffered discrimination?").
-Allowing these types of questions to be asked of plaintiffs, but not defendants, again would unfairly tilt the scales in favor of one party to the litigation, without any principled justification.
+Allowing these types of questions to be asked of plaintiffs, but not corporate defendants, again would unfairly tilt the scales in favor of one party to the litigation, without any principled justification.
 Whether a Rule 30(b)(6) witness may be asked to express an opinion or contention depends on the circumstances and should not be the subject of rulemaking.
-See U.S. v.
-Taylor, 166 F.R.D.
-356, 363 (M.D.N.C.
-1996) ("Whether a Rule 30(b)(6) deposition or a Rule 33(c) contention interrogatory is more appropriate will be a case by case factual determination.").
+Further, such a rule would result in frequent disputes over what constitutes a